DarrahK/ECG-POC/README.md

 ![](images/Training/Training_3.png)

-### Prediction
+### Prediction*

 ![](images/Predictions/ECG_Prediction_3.png)

+- *The variance at 0 is due to the error in the training data

-model is saved under models/model3 - took 2.5 hours to train
+- model is saved under models/model3 - took 2.5 hours to train

 ## Version 2 (Notebook2) - Training With 1000 data points